What is zoning anyway?

 Can I appeal a denial of my application?

 Yes.
 If your application is denied after a public hearing, you can appeal the denial as long as you serve the appeal within fifteen days of the date that the agency or commission publishes the notice of the denial.
 The appeal is taken to the Superior Court.
-It is important to know that with minor exceptions, no new evidence can be presented in court to support your application.
-The judge’s decision will be based upon the “record” of the public hearing – that is, all of the evidence and testimony that was presented to the commission in support or against your application.
-It is this reason that at WWB, when we prepare an application we take great care to put every bit of evidence and law that supports the application before the agency or commission.
+It is essential to know that with minor exceptions, no new evidence can be presented in court to support your application.
+The judge’s decision will be based upon the “record” of the public hearing – that is, all of the evidence and testimony presented to the commission in support or against your application.
+It is for this reason that at WWB, when we prepare an application, we take great care to put every bit of evidence and law that supports the application before the agency or commission.
 It results in a better chance of a successful appeal should an appeal be necessary.

 What do I do if I do not like a proposed use in my neighborhood?
 How do I oppose it?

-If a use is proposed in your neighborhood that you think is not appropriate, you should immediately go the zoning office and review the applicant’s file.
-You will see all of the plans, reports and other information that the applicant had to file to satisfy the commission that the application meets the standards of the regulations.
+If a use is proposed in your neighborhood that you think is inappropriate, you should immediately go to the zoning office and review the applicant’s file.
+You will see all of the plans, reports, and other information that the applicant had to file to satisfy the commission that the application meets the standards of the regulations.
 And you should study that file.
 There may be inaccuracies or mistakes that could assist you in opposing the application.
 If the proposal is significant, you may wish to organize neighbors to gather together to oppose the application.
 In opposing applications, we at WWB frequently retain the services of experts who can acquaint the commission with an alternative view of the applicant’s proposal.
-This is an important element in the opposition process as, again, if the application is approved, any appeal will be solely based upon the information in the record.
+This is an important element in the opposition process as, again, if the application is approved, any appeal will be solely based on the information in the record.
 It is important to, therefore, include all of the expert evidence that is against the proposed development.

 If I have opposed an application and am unsuccessful, can I appeal the application’s approval?

-Yes, as long as the appeal is taken in a timely manner.
+Yes, as long as the appeal is taken promptly.
 But your chances of success at the appellate level will depend upon several factors.
 The most critical factor is the ability to prove that you are aggrieved by the decision of the commission.
 This is proved in two ways.
-Statutes provide parameters for an automatic aggrievement, for instance, abutters or persons within 100 feet of the property involved in a zoning decision are automatically aggrieved, while property owners located within 90 feet property involved in a wetland’s decision are automatically aggrieved.
+Statutes provide parameters for an automatic aggrievement; for instance, abutters or persons within 100 feet of the property involved in a zoning decision are automatically aggrieved, while property owners located within 90 feet of the property involved in a wetland’s decision are automatically aggrieved.
 If you fail to meet that criteria, you can still prove aggrievement by showing that you have been injured in some special way, a way that is different from the impact of the development on anyone else.
 Once you have proved that you have “standing” to bring the appeal, the second major issue is whether you can prove that the commission’s decision was not supported by the evidence.
 Since the decision by the Superior Court judge will be made without the benefit of additional evidence, what was introduced into evidence before the commission will be critical.
 At WWB, we know what it takes to present our client’s information to a commission so that our clients will have the best possible chance of success in the event of an appeal.